LLNL/zfp/docs/source/python.rst

 `zfpy.version`.
 It may also be accessed seperately via :code:`import zfpy_version`.

-.. py:function:: zfpy.version.version()
+.. py:function:: zfpy.version.geq(major, minor, patch, tweak=zfpy.version.tweak)

+  Returns whether the current version of zfpy is greater than or equal to the given version.

+.. py:data:: zfpy.version.version

-  Returns the version number as a string with the form "MAJOR.MINOR.PATCH".
+  Version number as a string with the form "major.minor.patch".

-.. py:function:: zfpy.version.full_version()
+.. py:data:: zfpy.version.full_version

-  Returns the version number as a string with the form "MAJOR.MINOR.PATCH.TWEAK".
+  Version number as a string with the form "major.minor.patch.tweak".

-.. py:function:: zfpy.version.version_string()
+.. py:data:: zfpy.version.version_string

-  Returns the full zfp version string (see :c:var:`zfp_version_string`).
+  Full zfp version string (see :c:var:`zfp_version_string`).

 .. py:data:: zfpy.version.major